Class of 2019 and Transfer Student

 9:30 a.m.- 2 p.m. (optional activity)

-The Student Bar Association’s Public Service Committee would like to invite all new members of the class to participate and volunteer with local organizations.
+The Public Interest Law Association (PILA) would like to invite all new members of the class to participate and volunteer with local organizations.

-Students are asked to arrive at the Law School at 9:30 a.m. to sign in and to pick up their free T-shirts (for the first 150 students who register by Aug.
-10).
-Students will return to the Law School around 1 p.m. and have lunch compliments of the SBA Public Service Committee.
+Students are asked to arrive at the Law School at 8:30 a.m. to sign in, grab a quick breakfast and pick up their free T-shirts.
+Students will return to the law school around 1 p.m.
 All incoming students are welcome and encouraged to take advantage of this opportunity to get to know Charlottesville and their fellow students.
 Any interested spouses or significant others are also welcome.

-All interested students can sign up by emailing Kristen Whitt at firstname.lastname@example.org.
-(Email your T-shirt size at the time that you sign up for the event.)
-Questions can also be directed to Kristen or to Cynthia Castillo (email@example.com).
+All interest students can sign up by emailing Michelle Garafalo at email@example.com (Please email your T-shirt size at the time that you sign up for the event, as well as whether you will be able to drive so that we can arrange carpools.)
+Questions can also be directed to Michelle Garafalo.